Mohitsharma44/pyFlirPT/README.md

 # pyflir
-Python wrapper for controlling the FLIR E Series Pan and Tilt devices
+Python wrapper for controlling the FLIR E Series Pan and Tilt devices.

 ## Usage:
 #### Using joystick